2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 - Rosen

+The Oklahoma offense was the most creative attack I've ever watched.
+It manipulated linebackers on almost every snap with a dizzying variety of motions, misdirections, offensive linemen pulls, and options.
+Mayfield undoubtedly can efficiently run a spread attack, although I'm worried the scheme provided him with too many "easy" throws to wide open targets.

 Rudolph's offense featured a fair amount of RPOs as well, and he played in a clear-cut spread scheme at Oklahoma State.
-This was a tough ranking because all the systems run at Louisville, USC, and UCLA had many spread concepts and utilized four and five wideouts plenty.
+This was a tough ranking because all the systems run at Louisville, USC, UCLA, and Wyoming had many spread concepts and utilized four and five wideouts plenty.

 Sleepers To Watch: Nic Shimonek